woodbri/family-tree-nodejs/README.md

 ### Setting up email for Feedback

-I added basic feedback via email and mad a test using mailgun, but there are other transports available including talking to an smtp server.
+I added basic feedback via email and made a test using mailgun, but there are other transports available including talking to an smtp server.
 Read up on nodemailer for configuration details.
 You will likely need to make changes to routes/feedbackpost.js that handles sending the email.

-You can configure mailers in the "mailers" section and then reference that in the code. the "options" section, sets up the basic email envelope and the dumby options.text is where the email body text will replace based on the form contents.
+You can configure mailers in the "mailers" section and then reference that in the code. the "options" section, sets up the basic email envelope and the dummy options.text is where the email body text will replace based on the form contents.

-You can configure "requireLoginForFeedback" to true or false to only allow logged in user the ability to send you feedback or to allow all users to send feedback.
+You can configure "requireLoginForFeedback" to true or false to only allow logged in users the ability to send you feedback or to allow all users to send feedback.

 ```
 var dbConfig = {